sjrusso8/golf-serverless-scraper/README.md

-# Scrapy Crawler for Collection Golf Course Data
+# Scrapy Web Crawler for Collecting Golf Course Data

 This website scraper is used to dynamically scrape a specific website containing data about golf courses.
 The data is used in a related project [golf-serverless][1] as part of the backend database.